danieldizzy/labCTF/README.md

 ## Check correct installation

-Navigate to http://localhost:8080 on your host machine.
+Navigate to [localhost:8080](http://localhost:8080) on your host machine.

-To login to the admin dashboard use admin:acklerackler.
+To login to the admin dashboard use 'admin:acklerackler'.